-The Group will be reducing its cross-shareholdings (listed shares held for reasons other than pure investment, not including shares in its subsidiaries and associates) in a measured manner in accordance with the market environment and share price trends, among other factors.
-However, if there is a request to hold shares from a community administrative body or company in the context of promoting our Urban Dominant Strategy, which is one of our focused strategies, we will make a decision after fully considering the appropriateness of the holding by executives in terms of our "coexistence with local communities" efforts, one of our major ESG tasks.
+In principle, the Group will not newly acquire cross-shareholdings (listed shares held for reasons other than pure investment, not including shares in its subsidiaries and associates).
+However, this does not apply to cross-shareholdings that have been recognized as being indispensable to the promotion of the Group's business strategy and contributing to increasing corporate value in the medium to long term through the validation of rationale.
+For example, if there is a request to hold shares from a community administrative body or company in the context of promoting our Urban Dominant Strategy, which is one of our focused strategies. we may hold such shares after fully considering the appropriateness of the holding by executives in terms of our "coexistence with local communities" efforts, one of our major ESG tasks.
+As for such shares already held, if we judge that there is no rationality of holding them, we will negotiate with relevant corporate customers and business partners and reduce them as appropriate after obtaining agreement on the method and period of sale.